 Frequently asked questions

-What’s the best renters insurance in Georgia?
+What is the best renters insurance in New Jersey?

-Is renters insurance required in Georgia?
+Is renters insurance required in New Jersey?

 Renters insurance is not required by law.
 However, check with your landlord because many are beginning to include a renters insurance requirement with leasing agreements.

 How much New Jersey renters insurance should I buy?

 Creating a detailed list of your belongings and an estimate of their value is typically the best way to determine how much coverage you require in the instance of a covered disaster.
 Basic coverage plans typically start with $20,000 in personal property coverage.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female renters with a clean claim history, good credit and the following coverage limits: